-If you have not proven who you are to get full access to the NHS App, you’ll see a message on the homepage telling you to prove your identity to get full access.
+If you have not proven who you are, you'll see a message after you log in to the NHS App or through the NHS website.
+It will ask you to prove your identity to get full access.

-If you do not see this message, you already have full access to the NHS App.
+If you do not see this message, you already have full access.

 - book and manage appointments